Rohit-M-D/QA-Automation-Assignment/README.md

 1. WebLaunch.java - To launch chrome webdriver
 2. BaseMethods.java - have basic methods to use overall
 3. LoginFlow.java - To perform test operations
-4. LoginTest.java - To run test cases
+4. /*Test.java - Test case classes

 To run the code use below command mvn clean test